John J.C. Little 1937-1958 - Ingersoll, Ontario, Canada

 Originally from Scotland, John J.C.
 Little (1888-1971) started his North American career as a coachbuilder at Canada's largest coachbuilder, the O.J.
 Mitchell Hearse Company of Ingersoll, Ontario.
 He built his first home-built coach sometime in 1937 and by 1940 had saved up enough money to open his own body shop.
 From his small shop, which was located in the service bays of an Ingersoll Shell station, Little produced a series of hand-built professional coaches until he closed in the late Fifties.
-He specialized in modifying regular wheelbase production vehicles into sedan-ambulances and funeral cars.
+He specialized in modifying standard-wheelbase production vehicles into sedan-type ambulances and hearses.

 One outstanding example of Little's early custom coachwork survives to this day.
-It's a 1941 Cadillac Gothic Carved-Panel side-servicing hearse that was made from a Cadillac Coupe that was cut down the middle.
+It's a 1941 Cadillac Gothic Carved-Panel side-servicing hearse that was made from a Cadillac Coupe that was cut and lengthened.
 Little could hardly afford expensive metal dies, so he hand-carved the beautiful gothic panels and side doors from wood, just like the coachbuilders of the Teens and Twenties.
 The glass placed inside of the arches was blue and the coach was originally painted light gray.
-The roof was covered in a black crinkle finish by Little, but the restorers eliminated the leatherette roof and painted the coach in silver with a contrasting metallic gray roof (see The Professional Car, Issue #49, Fall 1988).
-Also worthy of note was a 1940 DeSoto Carved-Panel Hearse Mr. Little built for a funeral home in Dundas, Ontario as well as an attractive .
+The roof was covered in a black crinkle finish by Little, but during its restoration the coach was painted silver with a contrasting metallic gray roof (see The Professional Car, Issue #49, Fall 1988).
+Also worthy of note was a 1940 DeSoto Carved-Panel Hearse Mr. Little built for a funeral home in Dundas, Ontario.

 One memorable side-servicing funeral coach was built using a 1948 Lincoln sedan on a noticeably stretched wheelbase.
 The incredibly wide rear side-doors could accommodate a casket without the need to open the front doors.
 The Lincoln retained its stock rear-end and could only be loaded from the side.
 During 1948, Little made a couple of stretched wheelbase funeral coaches based on Chevrolet sedan deliveries, one a standard limousine-style with windows all around and the other a beautiful carved-panel hearse built using actual carved wood panels.
 It was the very last carved-panel hearse to be made by any coachbuilder outside of Japan.